-B2 Research area
+B2 Research activity code

-Research area relates to the UKCRC Research Activity Codes which classify types of research activity.
-This dimension of the Health Research Classification System (HRCS) has 48 codes divided into eight overarching code groups which encompass all aspects of health-related research activity ranging from basic to applied research.
+UKCRC Research Activity Codes classify types of research activity.
+This dimension of the Health Research Classification System (HRCS) has 48 codes divided into eight overarching code groups Integrated Fellowship Awards 2025 which encompass all aspects of health-related research activity ranging from basic to applied research.
 The Research Activity Codes are modelled on the structure of the Common Scientific Outline, a cancer research specific classification system developed by the International Cancer Research Partners.